Lead–acid battery: Discharge

 The release of two conduction electrons gives the lead electrode a negative charge.

-As electrons accumulate they create an electric field which attracts hydrogen ions and repels sulfate ions, leading to a double-layer near the surface.
-The hydrogen ions screen the charged electrode from the solution which limits further reaction unless charge is allowed to flow out of the electrode.
+As electrons accumulate, they create an electric field that attracts hydrogen ions and repels sulfate ions, leading to a double layer near the surface.
+The hydrogen ions screen the charged electrode from the solution, which limits further reaction unless charge is allowed to flow out of the electrode.